 Value Review Program

-The following diagram illustrates how a market decline and recovery may affect your assessed value.
+Please review the diagram below for further explanation on how market declines and recovery may affect your value.